Excel Add-ins FAQ

 No, we have configured the Add-in 365 to run in parallel with the COM Add-in.
 However, this should only be used to test and migrate your existing reports, as their simultaneous use is not supported.
 If you are using the COM Add-in, copy your connection details into Add-in 365, ensure that your reports are working as expected, and uninstall the COM Add-in.
 Removing the COM Add-in will improve the performance of the Add-in 365.

-Yes, all PALO functions and Jedox Views should work as before.
+Yes, PALO functions and Jedox Views should work as before.
 However, since the PALO functions contain the connection name as part of the formula arguments, you should consider the following to avoid damaging the existing PALO formulas when opening a report created with the COM Add-in:

 - If you have installed both add-ins, make sure that both are connected to the same connection and that their connection names are identical.